ryanwoconnor/HeartRate_Pulsoid/README.md

 source ~/.bash_profile
 ```

+## Getting a Pulsoid URL

+1. Once you sign up for Pulsoid (https://pulsoid.net) you can go into the Configuration Page.

+2. From the configuration page click on "configure" for the widget "Heart rate(beats per minute) widget"

+3. From this widget, copy the URL for for the Widget

 ## General Instructions for downloading and Using the Package on all Operating Systems
 Next, clone the repository to your local machine.